Artist Statement/Bio

 specializing in direct mail fashion.

-we packed all our stuff and
+we packed all our belongings and

 moved to Los Angeles CA